gecko984/supervenn/README.md

 One solution is to trade exact chunk proportionality for readability.
 This is done by making small chunks visually larger.
 To be exact, a linear function is applied to the chunk sizes, with slope and intercept chosen so that the smallest chunk size is exactly `widths_minmax_ratio` times the largest chunk size.
 If the ratio is already greater than this value, the sizes are left unchanged.
-Setiing `widths_minmax_ratio=1` will result in all chunks being displayed as same size.
+Setting `widths_minmax_ratio=1` will result in all chunks being displayed as same size.

 ```python